 4. Soak in the colours

 While there are no set rules in the Canadian Rockies, summer usually peaks in July and August.
-By September, the nights are cooling off, sometimes leaving frost: the magic ingredient to kick off Larch season.
-If you haven’t heard of Larch season, it’s a magical, but brief, window in September through October when the needles of the Larch trees turn a golden-yellow before falling off.
-To catch the best of the colours, try one of our favourite Larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.
+By September, the nights are cooling off, sometimes leaving frost: the magic ingredient that kicks off larch season.
+If you haven’t heard of larch season, it’s a magical but brief window in September through October when the needles of the larch trees turn a golden-yellow before falling off.
+To catch the best of the colours, try one of our favourite larch hikes: Taylor Lake, Sentinel Pass, or Arnica Lake.